 - Additional Information and Contact Details

 You are not legally required to provide us with any personal data, and may do so (or avoid doing so) at your own free will.
-If you do not wish to provide us with your personal data, or to have it processed by us or any of our Service Providers (defined below), please avoid any interaction with us or any use of our Services.
+If you do not wish to provide us with your personal data, or to have it processed by us or any of our Service Providers (defined in Section 5 below), please avoid any interaction with us or any use of our Services.

 1. Data Collection

 We collect data regarding our visitors and users (“you” or “your”).
 Such data is typically collected and generated through their interaction with our Services, through automatic means, directly from them or from other third-parties.

 Specifically, we collect the following categories of data (which, to the extent it relates to an identified or identifiable individual, will be deemed as “Personal Data“):

 Data automatically collected or generated: when someone visits, interacts with or uses our Services, including any e-mail or text messages sent to them via our Services, we may collect certain technical data about them.
 We collect or generate such data either independently or with the help of our Service Providers (as detailed in Section 5 below), including through the use of “cookies” and other tracking technologies (as further detailed in Section 6 below).